-Creating your very own first generation hybrid marijuana plant is taking your growing skills to the next level.
-This is artistry in the area of breeding to bring your creative potential to the marijuana garden.
-This article is a crash course in plant heredity, and how to begin with creating your very own strain of marijuana.
+Creating your very own first generation hybrid cannabis plant is taking your growing skills to the next level.
+This is artistry in the area of breeding to bring your creative potential to the cannabis garden.
+This article is a crash course in plant heredity, and how to begin with creating your very own strain of cannabis.

-So you want to create your very own strain of marijuana and play God in your garden!
-Growing your own strain of marijuana is far more advanced than growing from seeds you already have, and this is not recommended for people who are only beginner growers.
+So you want to create your very own strain of cannabis and play God in your garden!
+Growing your own strain of weed is far more advanced than growing from seeds you already have, and this is not recommended for people who are only beginner growers.
 This process is about good breeding, and in order to breed successfully one must first be a good grower.
-Breeding is also all about your creation – this is an opportunity to make a strain that doesn’t exist already out of your two favourite strains of marijuana.
+Breeding is also all about your creation – this is an opportunity to make a strain that doesn’t exist already out of your two favourite strains of weed.

 So be careful which plants you choose, and pay attention to the traits that they have that you would like to be in your gene pool.
 This is going to be a beginner’s guide to breeding, but the best advice is to do your research before attempting this so that you don’t go wasting weed.
 And if you haven’t grown anything before, master the art of growing weed before attempting to breed your own strain.